KristianLyng/varnishfoo/chapter-1.rst

 the mindset and the good habits that will help you beyond what the material in a single book can cover.

-Most chapters have both a theoretical bit and a practical bit.
-The practical parts are meant to help you master what has already been explained.
+Most chapters have both a theoretical bit and a practical bit with exercises.
+You will find examples that are based on real-world deployments, both from large scale high-traffic sites and small one-man setups.
+And everything in-between.

 All examples and code snippets are machine-tested for syntax correctness.